MaxEJohnson/takemehome/README.md

 # takemehome
-A quick way to make a new computer to feel like home (oh-my-zsh install, .vimrc configs, zsh-vi-mode configs)
+A quick way to make a new computer to feel like home (zinit install, .vimrc configs, p10k, tmux, etc...)

 * instructions